-“Paranoias de Paya*” (paya is how gypsies call to the white people), is a series of small actions with which I have started each of my sessions at the Montes Orientales High School in Iznalloz (Granada, Spain), within the program Mus-e of the Yehudi Menuhim Spain Foundation (FYME).
-I have been lucky to work on this project and to share my way of understanding art with the girls and boys 13 to 15 years old, together with their art teachers.
-The title is taken from the expression: “teacher, you are already with your ‘payo’ paranoias!”, that a student from this center reacted to a proposal from a teacher, and which reflects the usual practice of calling “paranoia” to things that other people do and we do not understand.
+“Paranoias of Paya” (payo or paya is how gypsies call to the white people) is a series of small actions with which I begin each of my sessions at IES Montes Orientales de Iznalloz (Granada), within the Mus-e program of the Yehudi Menuhin Spain Foundation (FYME).
+I am fortunate to work on this project and to share my way of understanding art with the girls and boys of 1st and 2nd year of High School, together with their visual arts teachers.
+The title is taken from the expression: “teacher, you are already with your payo paranoias!” that a student at this center said about a special proposal from a teacher, and which reflects the common practice of calling “paranoias” to the things that other people do and we don’t understand.

-The initial objective of this series of small actions was none other than getting them to pay attention to me for a few minutes.
-After the initial uncertainty, I achieved my purpose, and even that every day there was some expectation for the new action of the teacher.
-Some groups watched in silence and others commented excited my movements, getting to create interest and curiosity to them.
+The initial goal of this series of small actions is none other than to get their attention for a few minutes.
+After the initial surprise, I am achieving my purpose, and even some days there is some expectation for the new action.
+Some groups silently watch and others excitedly comment on my movements.
+In any case, it seems that I manage to provoke some interest and curiosity.

-Another goal to carry out these actions was to show little by little the language of performance art, because the best way to get to understand, respect and even feel interested in this artistic expression, is to witness it live.
-And with each new action I have observed how they have progressively integrated what I do; without wondering so much, but without losing interest.
+Another purpose for carrying out these actions is to bring students closer to the language of performance art since the best way to understand, respect, and even feel interested in this artistic expression is by witnessing it live.
+And with each new action, I have observed how they have progressively integrated what I do and gradually understanding this language.

-Finally, it is important to note that after living these experiences, I have understood, together with the teachers, that the true value of these actions (as well as the related activities that we have carried out) is to show and invite to experience everything that comes out of what is considered “normal” I am very interested that the girls and boys with whom I have had the luck to work see and do “weird things”, “meaningless things”, “nonsense” … in fact, they have learned the meaning of “the absurd”, one of my favorite concepts both in art and in life, since what we do not understand from an intellectual point of view, often connects us with another part of us more related to the unconscious, emotional, visceral …
+Finally, it is important to note that after living these experiences, I have understood together with the teachers, that the true value of these actions (as well as the related activities that we have carried out) is to show and invite to experience everything that comes out of what is considered “normal”.
+I am very interested that the girls and boys with whom I have the opportunity to work see and do “strange things”, “nonsensical things”, “follies” (as they say) … in fact, they have learned the meaning of ” the absurd ”, one of my favorite concepts both in art and in life, since what we do not understand from an intellectual point of view, often connects us with another part of us more related to the unconscious, to the emotional, with the sensory …

-Next, I will briefly describe the six actions that I have carried out, of which is to see a photograph and a drawing of Antonio, a student who drew each action.
-These wonderful schemes explain each step graphically and with annotations, thus becoming pieces of great documentary value.
-Each action was made at the beginning of the session, without saying a word previously, after the same, we talked about what had happened and what they had felt or suggested.
+Next, I will briefly describe the nine actions that I have carried out, of which you can see a photograph and a drawing of Antonio, a student who drew each action.
+These marvelous diagrams explain each step graphically and with annotations, thus becoming pieces of great documentary value.

 Action 9: Circle.